Why Visit Niseko?

 Niseko has probably one of the best snow in the world.
 It snows almost every day in winter and every day you have a nice fresh coat of powder.
 It’s just a dream.
 No snow cannons, only real snow that covers the whole mountain with a thick carpet of powder.

-To the question should you buy the ski pass in advance, the answer is no, it’s not necessary.
-In the event of strong winds and strong snow storm, the ski lifts/cable cars may close.
+To the question you should buy the ski pass in advance, the answer is no, it’s not necessary.
+In the event of strong winds and strong snow storms, the ski lifts/cable cars may close.

 We always go to Rhythm Snow Sports for equipment rental, waxing or shopping.
 It is by far the best shop in Niseko.
 They are open from 8 a.m. to 10 p.m.
 The service is really good, fast and professional.

 You can also change equipment as you wish with premium packs.
-Meaning you will be able to try many different premium boards and skis and change pretty much every day according to your needs and the terrain you intend to tackle.
+This means you will be able to try many different premium boards and skis and change pretty much every day according to your needs and the terrain you intend to tackle.

-4. Please your palate with Hokkaido most amazing food
+1. Please your palate with Hokkaido’s most amazing food

 You won’t be disappointing any foodies with a ski trip to Niseko.
-It has wide range of food options to satisfy every type of tastebud after a long day on the slopes.
-Our personal favorites are: Abucha and Bang-Bang for dinner / Shokusai HIRAFU located inside Alpen hotel for lunch (a must try!).
+It has a wide range of food options to satisfy every type of tastebud after a long day on the slopes.
+Our personal favorites are Abucha and Bang-Bang.

 In this post you can find out about the best onsens in Niseko.